chen23/f5-volterra-labs-101/testdrive/waf/docs/lab1/voltConsole.rst

    clicking on "Account Settings"

    .. image:: ../_static/screenshot-account-settings.png

 #.
-Next click on "My Namespaces" and take note of the `studentxxx` namespace that you have been assigned.
-Each student will have a unique number.
+Next click on "My Namespaces" and take note of the |student_name| namespace that you have been assigned.
+Each student will have a unique namespace.

    .. image:: ../_static/screenshot-mynamespaces.png

+  .. tip:: If you see more than one namespace then you are likely an F5 employee and are using a shared Volterra Tenant.
+            In that case your tenant will match your email ID.  i.e. f.lname@f5.com would have a namespace of "f-lname" (replace "." with "-")